46 Classic Cocktails You Need to Know

 Cue the Rupert Holmes song!
 If you like getting caught in the rain, then according to the lyrics you will also likely enjoy a pina colada.
 All kidding aside, this fruity rum drink is made with white rum, dark rum, pineapple juice and Coco Lopez coconut cream.

 There’s no need to spike this punch.
 Dating back more than a century, Planter’s Punch is made with dark rum, grenadine, pineapple juice and a splash of club soda.
 Often garnished with fruit, this rum cocktail is said to have originated at the Planters Hotel in Charleston, South Carolina.
+If you like this drink, then check out our collection of spiked recipes that are perfect for your New Year’s Eve party.

 Ramos Fizz (New Orleans Fizz)